You can watch movies and TV at home, on a plane, in line at the grocery store — virtually anywhere and on any platform you like. But it will cost you.

-Most of these services are free because they are supported by ads, meaning you can expect to see commercials like on YouTube.
-But with the federal government’s social-distancing guidance extended to April 30, many people have more time and less money lately.
+Most of these services are free because they are supported by ads, meaning you can expect to see commercials as you do on YouTube videos.

-Comet is a new television channel dedicated to science fiction shows like “Battlestar Galactica” and “Wild World.”
+Comet is a free television channel dedicated to science fiction shows like “Battlestar Galactica” and “The X-Files.”
 It also offers a selection of free movies, including thrillers, horror films and science fiction classics.

 You can stream Comet’s content online free of charge at comettv.com, on cable, on a Roku device or on Apple TV.